destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/cleaning_readme.md.txt

   active = true  - turn on or turn off the cleaning task dry_run = true  - testing mode - to see which files would be deleted without their actual deletion.
-This could be seen in the task log file. include  = "(.*)" - regular expression which specifies which files to delete. "(.*)" is regular expesion which matches all files cleaning_delay = "P1D" cleaning_max_delay = "P2D" step = "PT6H"
+This could be seen in the task log file. include  = "(.*)" - regular expression which specifies which files to delete. "(.*)" is regular expesion which matches all files exclude  = "(.*)" - regular expression which specifies which files not to delete.
+Leave empty to deactivate cleaning_delay = "P1D" cleaning_max_delay = "P2D" step = "PT6H" wipe = false - Removes everything under "path".
+Disables the meaning of include or exclude ecfs_prefix = None - Specifies path to ecfs if this is concerned
 ```
 cleaning_delay and cleanig_max_delay are period settings which define the cleaning time interval according to the expiriment start date